-Right now it supports reading in the register from ledger
+Right now it supports reading in the register from ledger, hledger, and beancount files.

 To install the last version released to CRAN use the following command in R: